karlan/karlan.github.io/_posts/2015-02-27-awesome-setup.markdown

 ---
 [AWESOME][awesome_dm] is my current desktop manager.
 Personally I hate to use mouse to click some stupid buttons on the screen.
 It's inefficient and looks silly.
-Though I still have a trackball in hand (I still need to draw some pictures and play with some interactive programs), I communicate with my computers via keyboard in 90% of my time.
-(BTW: For webpage browsing, I use [vimperator][vimperator] add-on for Firefox and [VimiumPlus][VimiumPlus] for Chrome)
+Though there is still a trackball in hand (still need to draw some pictures and play with some interactive programs), I communicate with my computers via keyboard in 90% of my time.
+(BTW: For webpage browsing, [vimperator][vimperator] add-on can be used for Firefox and [VimiumPlus][VimiumPlus] for Chrome)

 Just some notes about configurations: